Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Methods

 \subsection{Ion emission perturbations}

+Within this RRM framework described above, we have independently incorporated two key distortion mechanisms---initial velocity perturbations and roll-up motion---into the field evaporation simulation.
 As Al is an example of a metal with weak surface bonds, the roll-up mechanism is known to be less prominent.
 Therefore, when simulating the Al system, we have introduced the perturbation mechanism just as an ad-hoc perturbation in the lateral velocity of the ion at evaporation (see~Fig.~\ref{fig:fig1}a).
-This perturbation is though to comprise the "small roll-up" effects.
 The perturbations are introduced by assigning each ion a lateral velocity vector $\bm{v}_\perp$, confined to the plane perpendicular to the local surface unit normal vector $\hat{\mathbf{n}}$ at the ion's position.
-The unit normal is determined by considering a local neighborhood (radius~$1.55a$) around the atom, computing its center-of-mass, and constructing the barycentric vector~$\bm{b}$ connecting the base of the hemisphere to the center-of-mass.
+The unit normal is determined by considering a local neighborhood (radius~1.55~$a$) around the evaporating atom, computing its center-of-mass, and constructing the barycentric vector~$\bm{b}$ connecting the geometric center of the hemispherical cap of the specimen to the center-of-mass.
 The normal vector~$\bm{n}$ is then parallel to $\bm{p} - \bm{b}$ where $\bm{p}$ is the position vector of the ion to be evaporated.
+This procedure is identical to the normal-definition strategy used in previous field-evaporation simulations based on the RRM~\citep{klaes2021model}, and ensures that the normal reflects both the global curvature of the specimen and local terrace geometry.
 The magnitude of $\bm{v}_\perp$ is determined by the specified perturbation energy $E_\perp$ and constitutes the initial velocity of the evaporating ion.
 The random direction of $\bm{v}_\perp$ is defined by sampling an azimuthal angle from a uniform distribution over the range [$0^\circ$,~$360^\circ$), while the polar angle is fixed at $90^\circ$ with respect to $\mathbf{n}$, ensuring that the velocity lies strictly within the tangential plane.
 Once the initial velocity is determined, the ion trajectory is then naturally evolved under the influence of the local field $\mathbf{E}$.\\

 In the case of simulating Ni, a strongly bonded metal, we can implement the full roll-up mechanism where candidate ions first migrate onto the surface site of a neighboring atom exhibiting the highest surface charge prior to evaporation (see Fig.~\ref{fig:fig1}b).
 This is modeled by repositioning the ion at a new location $\mathbf{p}_r$, defined as $\mathbf{p}_r = \mathbf{s} + d \hat{\mathbf{n}}$ where $\mathbf{s}$ is the position of the highest-charge nearest neighbor and $d$ is the nearest-neighbor spacing.
 The roll-up process imparts a lateral velocity $\bm{v_\perp}$, the magnitude of which again depends on perturbation energy $E_\perp$.
 However, in contrast to Al, the direction of $\bm{v_\perp}$ is taken to be along the component of the displacement vector $\mathbf{p}_r - \mathbf{p}$ that is perpendicular to the local normal $\mathbf{n}$.
 The roll-up perturbation then combines a small displacement with a lateral velocity component, in contrast with the randomly oriented lateral velocity component of the previous perturbation mechanism.
 From the roll-up position $\mathbf{p}_r$, the ion is then projected onto the detector under the effect of the local field $\mathbf{E}$.